The Privacy, Data Protection and Cybersecurity Law Review: Belgium

 The data controller is the person who alone or jointly with others determines the purposes and means of the processing of personal data, and data processors are persons that process personal data on behalf of a data controller.
 Under Belgian law, it is also possible for different persons or entities to act as data controller in respect of the same personal data.

 The Belgian Data Protection Act implementing the GDPR entered into force on 5 September 2018.
-The Act deals with, among others, areas in the GDPR where the national legislator was able to add additional or clarifying requirements.
-This includes the age of children's consent, additional requirements for the processing of genetic, biometric and health data, additional requirements regarding the processing of criminal data, restrictions regarding processing for journalistic purposes and for the purpose of academic, artistic or literary expression, and additional exceptions for the processing for the purpose for archiving in the public interest or for scientific or historical research or statistical purposes.
+The Act deals with, among other things, areas in the GDPR where the national legislator was able to add additional or clarifying requirements.
+This includes the age of children's consent, additional requirements for the processing of genetic, biometric and health data, additional requirements regarding the processing of criminal data, restrictions regarding processing for journalistic purposes and for the purpose of academic, artistic or literary expression, and additional exceptions for processing for the purpose of archiving in the public interest or for scientific or historical research or statistical purposes.

-Regarding the processing of genetic, biometric and health data, or data related to criminal convictions and offences, the Belgian legislator has set out measures that must be taken, such as maintaining a list of persons entitled to consult the data, together with a description of their functions, related to the processing of such data, which are bound by a legal or contractual duty of confidentiality.
+Regarding the processing of genetic, biometric and health data, or data related to criminal convictions and offences, the Belgian legislator has set out measures that must be taken, such as maintaining a list of persons entitled to consult the data, together with a description of their functions related to the processing of such data, which are bound by a legal or contractual duty of confidentiality.
 The controller or processor must make a list of these persons available to the DPA on request.

 Concerning the processing of criminal data, Belgian law provides for additional grounds to process the data.
-As with the processing of genetic, biometric and health data, the persons entitled to consult these data must be designated, bound by a legal or contractual duty of confidentiality, and a list must be kept at the disposal of the DPA.
+As with the processing of genetic, biometric and health data, the persons entitled to consult this data must be designated, and bound by a legal or contractual duty of confidentiality, and a list must be kept at the disposal of the DPA.
 The following are additional grounds for processing of criminal data:

 - by private companies, if necessary for the management of litigation to which the company is a party;